sunfl0w/CPP_HokusBlokus/README.md

 #### Acknowledgements and license notices of third party software
 Acknowledgements and license notices may be found in the Acknowledgements.md.

-#### Short description of CPP_Tracer
+#### Short description of CPP_HokusBlokus
 CPP_HokusBlokus is a implementation of the game Blokus for the Software-Challange Germany 2020/2021.
 The software will make extensive use of bitsets and bit operators.
-There is a chance that parallel processing might be implemented to boost performance using a multi core processor or a GPU.
-This will not help on the server of the SCG but will make life a lot easier for people wanting a fast software for rapid testing and training of computer clients.
-Either way the software will as always be optimized to the limit and as far as my programming knowledge will take me :D

 #### Setup
 Before using this implementation the script '''PieceSetGenerator.py''' must be run.
 This will create several binary images in a generatedResources directory for later use.
-The software will need these files later for initialization so they should be always shipped with a client.
+The software will need these files later for initialization so they should be always shipped alongside client.
+The client can easily be compiled with the help of CPPBuildAid.py with these commands: '''python CPPBuildAid.py -b release''' or '''python CPPBuildAid.py -b debug'''.
+Compile options can be changed in the CMakeLists.txt.

 #### Suggestions and cooperation
 I will gladly take any bugreports or feedback on the software.
 If you want to help improve the code, then feel free to do so.

-#### Note
-This project is actively worked on.
-Releases will be made when everyting is somewhat working.